From career breakthroughs to professional milestones, explore how Donald Trump made an impact.

 In 1985, Donald Trump bought the unopened Atlantic City Hilton Hotel and renamed it Trump Castle.

-From 1986, Donald Trump purchased significant blocks of shares in various public companies while suggesting that he intended to take over the company and then sold his shares for a profit, leading some observers to think he was engaged in greenmail.
+From 1986 Donald Trump purchased significant blocks of shares in various public companies while suggesting that he intended to take over the company.

 In 1987, Donald Trump placed full-page advertisements in major newspapers expressing his views on foreign policy and how to eliminate the federal budget deficit.

-In 1987, Donald Trump's first book, "The Art of the Deal" by Donald Trump and Tony Schwartz, was published and became a New York Times Best Seller, making him famous.
+In 1987, Donald Trump's first book, "The Art of the Deal" by Tony Schwartz, was published and became a New York Times Best Seller.

 In 1988, Donald Trump acquired the Plaza Hotel with a loan from a consortium of 16 banks.

-In 1988, Donald Trump approached Lee Atwater, asking to be put into consideration to be Republican nominee George H. W. Bush's running mate, but Bush found the request "strange and unbelievable".
+In 1988, Donald Trump approached Lee Atwater, asking to be put into consideration to be Republican nominee George H. W. Bush's running mate.

-In 1988, Donald Trump purchased the Eastern Air Lines Shuttle, financing the purchase with $380 million in loans.
+In 1988, Donald Trump purchased the Eastern Air Lines Shuttle and renamed the airline Trump Shuttle.

-Until 1988, Donald Trump purchased significant blocks of shares in various public companies while suggesting that he intended to take over the company and then sold his shares for a profit, leading some observers to think he was engaged in greenmail.
+Until 1988 Donald Trump purchased significant blocks of shares in various public companies while suggesting that he intended to take over the company.

-In 1989, Donald Trump lent his name to the Tour de Trump cycling stage race.
+In 1989, Donald Trump lent his name to the Tour de Trump cycling stage race, an attempt to create an American equivalent of European races.

-In April 1990, the Trump Taj Mahal opened, financed with $675 million in junk bonds and completed for $1.1 billion.
+In April 1990, the Trump Taj Mahal opened.

-In 1990, Donald Trump lent his name to the Tour de Trump cycling stage race.
+In 1990, Donald Trump lent his name to the Tour de Trump cycling stage race, an attempt to create an American equivalent of European races.

-In 1991, Donald Trump's over-leveraged hotel and casino businesses in Atlantic City and New York filed for Chapter 11 bankruptcy protection for the first time.
+In 1991, Donald Trump filed for Chapter 11 bankruptcy protection for the Trump Taj Mahal.

-In 1994, struggling with debt, Donald Trump sold most of his interest in the Riverside South project to Asian investors.
+In 1994, struggling with debt from other ventures, Donald Trump sold most of his interest in the Riverside South project to Asian investors.

-In 1995, Donald Trump converted the Mar-a-Lago estate into a private club with an initiation fee and annual dues, while still using a wing as a private residence.
+In 1995, Donald Trump converted the Mar-a-Lago estate into a private club.

 In 1995, Donald Trump founded Trump Hotels & Casino Resorts (THCR), which assumed ownership of the Trump Plaza.

-In 1996, Donald Trump acquired and renovated the skyscraper at 40 Wall Street, later rebranded as the Trump Building.
+In 1996, Donald Trump acquired and renovated the mostly vacant 71-story skyscraper at 40 Wall Street, later rebranded as the Trump Building.

 In 1996, Donald Trump purchased the Miss Universe pageants, including Miss USA and Miss Teen USA.

-In 1996, Trump Hotels & Casino Resorts (THCR) purchased the Taj Mahal and the Trump Castle.
+In 1996, THCR purchased the Taj Mahal and the Trump Castle.

 In 1999, Donald Trump began building and buying golf courses.